isc-projects/kea/doc/sphinx/kea-messages.rst

     RADIUS thread pool started with %1 threads.

-This informational message is issued when the thread pool is starrted.
+This informational message is issued when the thread pool is started.
 The number of threads is displayed.

 ****